 MYTH #1: DON’T WORK OUT (OR CUT DOWN THE INTENSITY)

-This is the biggest myth that Brian Salmon, a doula and lactation consultant, hears.
+This is the biggest myth that Brian Salmon, a doula and lactation counselor, hears.
 “For some that are starting out when pregnant, they should not overdo it — just like anyone starting out a new routine,” he shares.
 “Of course it is best if you continue your workouts if you were in a regular routine, because that decreases stress and prepares you for the physical trials of labor.”

 Women — and their partners — may be concerned that exercise will somehow harm the growing baby, but according to the American Pregnancy Association, “exercise does not increase the risk of miscarriage in a normal low risk pregnancy.”

-Salmon also says the American Congress of Obstetricians and Gynecologists promotes exercise after seeing the difference regular workouts can make not only in the birthing experience, but the overall health of mom and baby.
+Salmon also says the American College of Obstetricians and Gynecologists promotes exercise after seeing the difference regular workouts can make not only in the birthing experience, but the overall health of mom and baby.

 MYTH #2: MORNING SICKNESS MAKES EXERCISE NEARLY IMPOSSIBLE